Posts

 How to Install Cursor IDE on Manjaro Linux

-A practical AppImage-based Cursor IDE installation guide for Manjaro Linux, including launcher setup, desktop integration, icon extraction, and a one-command update script.
+A practical AppImage-based Cursor IDE installation guide for Manjaro Linux, including launcher setup, desktop integration, icon extraction, and a small install/update/uninstall script.

 Table of Contents